alensiljak/gnucash-portfolio/README.md

 # gnucash-portfolio
-Tools for managing a portfolio with GnuCash
+A collection of tools for managing a portfolio with GnuCash

 The purpose of the project is to provide tools that help in managing a portfolio in GnuCash.

-The functionality is (to be) built on top of [gnucash-utilities](https://github.com/sdementen/gnucash-utilities) and [piecash](https://github.com/sdementen/piecash).

-For this reason, the code will (probably) mostly be written in Python.
+The code will mostly be written in Python.

 Initially, [MoneyManagerEx for Android](http://android.moneymanagerex.org/) will be used to download the current currency exchange rates and prices for securities.
 This provides .csv files with the latest prices.
 Effectively, this is used instead of Finance::Quote library.